DOM events and callbacks

 - The reason is that since this button is a part of a

-form, right after executing your callback, it perform the button's default action, which is to submit the form that it is a part of.
-And since the form is getting submitted, the whole page refreshes, and thus the button text goes back to the original. - To fix this, all you have to do is to prevent the default action of the button from running.
-This can be accomplished with
+form, right after executing your callback, it performs the button’s default action, which is to submit the form.
+And since the form is getting submitted, the whole page refreshes. - To fix this, call

 event.preventDefault(); // don't perform the default action of this event